 Phone Battery Statistics Across Major US Cities

-Nowadays, people don’t just want a phone; people need a phone.
+Nowadays, people don’t just want a cell phone; people need a cell phone.

 Talking to someone on the other side of the world in real-time through your device’s screen, storing hundreds of gigabytes for easy access without using a hard drive, and trading stocks on your smartphone are now realities.